 If you have been accepted or invited to present a paper at the IFLA World Library and Information Congress (WLIC) these guidelines are for you.

-All papers should reflect in some way the conference theme: Connections.
-Collaboration.
-Community.
+All papers should reflect in some way the conference theme: Libraries.
+Solidarity.
+Society.

-This theme, chosen for the WLIC in Cape Town, complements the Presidential theme of IFLA President, Donna Scheeder: Libraries: A Call to Action.
+This theme, complements the Presidential theme of IFLA President, Donna Scheeder: Libraries: A Call to Action.

 Submitting your paper

 Please ensure you complete the author permission form as soon as you can, with the accurate title of your paper.
 You must then submit a paper using the template below to the coordinator of your session.